logo for pictures-of-cats.org

 Is the breed, in fact, a domestic cat or a tame wild cat?
 And how do you tell the difference between the two, anyway?
 There are mysteries surrounding this elegant cat.

-Helmi's photographs on this page show you very clearly what this cat looks like.
-When you put a picture of a Savannah cat (this breed was created in 1986) side by side with a picture a Sokoke (discovered in 1978 but see below) you can see a marked resemblance (barring the coat color and pattern) particularly in their posture and the way that the spine bends at an angle rather than being gently curved.
+Helmi’s photographs on this page show you very clearly what this cat looks like.
+When you put a picture of a high filial Savannah cat (this breed was created in 1986) side by side with a picture a Sokoke (discovered in 1978 but see below) you can see a marked resemblance (barring the coat color and pattern) particularly in their posture and the way that the spine bends at an angle rather than being gently curved.
+Although the Savannah is a larger cat.

 I have seen this marked bend in the spine, when sitting, in pictures of rangy cats such as the Maine Coon, Savannah and the Sokoke.
-It occurs when the cat's body is a long or of a "rangy" type.
 The Savannah is a cross between the Serval (a wild cat) and a domestic cat and later on in their development, the Bengal was introduced.
 The Serval inhabits the African Savanna and the African Savanna crosses from North Tanzania to South Kenya.

 The breed's history is fascinating and a little hazy.
 According to the those who know, this cat is a naturally occurring breed found in the Arabuko Sokoke Forest District, South East Kenya, Africa (the green arrow on the map below marks the area - map courtesy Google maps).
 The Sokoke Forest is reasonably near the African Savanna.

-As the Serval's habitat is near the location where this cat was discovered it would seem to be not beyond the bounds of possibility to suggest that the original Sokoke is a cross between a wild Serval and a local domestic cat.
-Although this is pure speculation on my part.
+As the Serval’s habitat is near the location where this cat was discovered it would seem to be not beyond the bounds of possibility to suggest (& that slightly wild look – see above – might indicate this) that the original Sokoke is a cross between a wild Serval and a local domestic cat.
+This could have occurred a very long time ago.
+Although this is purely provocative speculation on my part.
+I am playing devil’s advocate.
+Remember please that this website is not meant to be an encyclopaedia regurgitating or recycling the usual “facts” – what is the point?
+I prefer to speculate and question where appropriate.
+But where facts are stated as facts, they are good and well researched.

 africa map